Python-SIP/sip/sphinx/c_api.rst

     ``protected`` redefined as ``public``.
 This allows handwritten code to determine if the generated helper functions for accessing protected C++ functions are available (see :directive:`%MethodCode`).

+.. c:function:: SIP_REACQUIRE_GIL()

+    .. versionadded:: 4.16.4

+    This is called from the handwritten code specified with the :directive:`VirtualErrorHandler` in order to re-acquire the Python Global Interpreter Lock (GIL) after a previous call to :c:func:`SIP_RELEASE_GIL`.
+    It should not be called under any other circumstances.

+    .. seealso:: :c:func:`SIP_RELEASE_GIL`

 .. c:macro:: SIP_READ_ONLY